 Autologous Stem Cell Transplantation: Indications and Results

-(autologous means stem cells from
+(autologous means stem cells from patient)

 ASCT for recurrent disease

 Chemotherapy at conventional dose for the treatment of patients with recurrent follicular NHL is likely to produce consecutive remissions of shorter duration each time.
 Several Phase II studies suggest, however, that salvage treatment followed by consolidation with ASCT can result in prolonged disease-free survival (DFS).1;2